anton-3/htb-api/README.md

   -h, --help  show this help message and exit
   -m machine  print info about a machine - pass its name, ip, or id -r machine  same as -m but print as raw json
-  -g          generate a json with machine data - this makes requests way faster
 ```

 ## Usage